msteinbeck/hid-retrobit/README.md

 ##### Fedora, CentOS, ...

 1. Download the latest rpm package from: https://github.com/retuxx/hid-retrobit/releases.
 2. Make sure you have installed the latest kernel.
-Otherwise dkms is unable to build the module because the linux headers are missing:
+Otherwise, dkms is unable to build the module because the linux headers are missing:
    ```
    sudo yum update
    ```
 3. Reboot your system.
-4. Install the linux headers:
+4. Install linux headers:
    ```
    sudo yum install kernel-devel
    ```